photogabble/website/src/content/tutorials/2023-03-03-font-subsetting-with-11ty.md

 Given my preference for monospace I settled for using Iosevka; it provides two quasi-proportional families: _Iosevka Aile_ and _Iosevka Etoile_ which have been made for documents and feel more readable to my eyes than the default `monospace` I had been using *while* retaining the distinctive feel that I like in monospaced fonts.

-{% figure "/img/font-subsetting-with-eleventyjs-1.png" "**Fig 1.** Using [wakamaifondue](https://wakamaifondue.com/) we can see a lot of supported glyphs that I'm not going to be using..."
-"TrueType font with 5278 characters, it has 162 layout features." %}
+{% figure "/img/font-subsetting-with-eleventyjs-1.png", "**Fig 1.** Using [wakamaifondue](https://wakamaifondue.com/) we can see a lot of supported glyphs that I'm not going to be using...", "TrueType font with 5278 characters, it has 162 layout features." %}

 I finally settled upon using the quasi-proportional slab-serif Etoile, however out of the box the woff2 file is 1.3MB in size and as you can see in *fig 1* above this is because it contains an impressive number of glyphs, support for languages and layout features - a lot of which will go unused on this website.